New Technology Out of MIT Increases Page Load Efficiency

 Although early tests are encouraging, it’s important to bear in mind that Polaris is not a panacea.

-"The next evolution of websites is already well underway and mainstreamed, and good developers bundle nearly all of their dependencies,” says Chris Chapman, a Course Director in Full Sail’s Web Design & Development program.
+"The next evolution of websites is already well underway and mainstreamed, and good developers bundle nearly all of their dependencies,” says Chris Chapman, a Course Director in Full Sail’s Web Design & Development (now called Web Development) program.
 “On the surface, this MIT project seems to be an easy plug and play solution, but there are other bits to be concerned about.
 Their "client side bundling" technique may have its greatest uses in bundling ad tracker scripts in with your main site, making it harder to ad block or ghost the trackers.”

 Still, researchers are optimistic about Polaris’ applications. ““We are hopeful that the system will eventually be integrated into the browser,” says Netravali.
 “Doing so will enable additional optimizations that can further accelerate page loads.”